 You can reinforce good sleep habits to an 18-month-old if they have sleep regression and tantrums.
 Set rules and limits, and encourage the baby to observe a fixed sleep schedule for both naps and nighttime sleep.

-Sleep regression can come across as a difficult phase for parents; however, the right steps may help you manage it.
+Sleep regression can come across as a difficult phase for parents; the parents are generally worried that there is something wrong with the baby and go to the doctor for reassurance.
+However, the right steps may help you manage it.
 Try different methods and see what works for your baby.
 Do not worry too much, and get some sleep when the baby sleeps.
 As they grow older, their sleep patterns tend to become predictable, and they also become more compliant, thus becoming more likely to observe a sleep schedule set by parents.

 2. Infant Sleep; Stanford’s Children Health